gensyn-ai/skippipe/README.md

 ## Making a scheduler

 Schedulers are made with [create_schedule.py](create_schedule.py).
-Modify the respectify hyper parameters of the algorithm (line 18 to 43).
+Modify the respective hyper parameters of the algorithm (lines 16 to 42).
 Depending on your CPU and setting this may take a bit...

 ## Training